-For children just learning their shapes, focus on one shape at a time.
+- For children just learning their shapes, focus on one shape at a time.

 - Cut the background sheet into the selected collage shape.
 In other words, place triangle shapes on a painted triangle shape.

-Make into a card or use as wrapping paper.
+- Make into a card or use as wrapping paper.

-Frame as a gift to a loved one.
+- Frame as a gift to a loved one.
 Small frames in sets of 3 make a nice collage of photos.

-Concepts that can be pointed out are variation of shapes (triangle), size (large, small, long)
+- Concepts that can be pointed out are variation of shapes (triangle), size (large, small, long)

-Count number of shapes used
+- Count number of shapes used

-Reinforce color identification
+- Reinforce color identification

-For a child who is familiar with shapes, cut shapes in various colors and have them identify each as they use them, use shape and color words to reinforce
+- For a child who is familiar with shapes, cut shapes in various colors and have them identify each as they use them, use shape and color words to reinforce